4d/go-mobile/docs/4d/on-mobile-app-authentication.md

 The `On Mobile App Authentication` database method is always called for a first connection, even if the mobile application was built in Guest mode.

-The method receives all necessary information from the mobile application in the *mobileInfo* parameter (object), and must return an authentication status in the *status* parameter (object).
+The method receives all necessary information from the mobile application in the *mobileInfo* parameter (object), and must return an authentication status in the *result* parameter (object).
 You must declare and initialize these parameters as follows:

 ```4d

   //On Mobile App Authentication database method
-#DECLARE ($mobileInfo : Object) -> $status : Object
+#DECLARE ($mobileInfo : Object) -> $result : Object

   // ...Code for the method
-$status:=New object() //do not forget to create the object to return
+$result:=New object() //do not forget to create the object to return

 ```